 Christchurch City Council has two decision-making parts, the Council and Community Boards.
 During local elections, you can vote for the Mayor, a ward councillor and community board members.
 Throughout the three-year term, there may also be by-elections.

-When an election or by-election is underway, put your completed voting papers in the self-addressed return envelope.
+Put your completed voting papers in the postage-paid envelope.
 Don’t include anyone else’s voting papers in your envelope.
 Seal the envelope and post it.

 You can use the PostShop/Kiwibank locator(external link) to find out where post boxes are located in your area.
-You can also view details(external link) showing where to post or deliver your vote.
+You can also hand deliver your vote to a vote bin.(external link)

 When posting, voting documents should be posted in time to guarantee delivery before the close of voting.